Nalgaeset Hangul Input System

 coexist under the same operating system.

-- Please make sure to deselect Nalgaeset from the system’s default input language before
+- Make sure to deselect Nalgaeset from the system’s default input language before

-- Security Note: Since this program does not contain any digital signature, the
+- Since this program does not contain any digital signature, the

 operating system and antivirus software may mark it as dangerous, and even prevent you from